 We study the interactions of tectonics, landscapes and climate, and how the evolution of Earth's surface and shallow crust both reflect and record these interactions through time and today.
 The research tools we use and develop draw from the fields of regional tectonics, structural geology, geomorphology, sedimentology and geochemistry, and include field, laboratory and numerical modeling approaches.

-1/2018: The Tectonics community vision document prepared for NSF, Challenges and Opportunities for Research in Tectonics (Huntington & Klepeis, with 65 community contributors, 2018) is now available in high and low resolution PDF. doi: https://doi.org/10.6069/H52R3PQ5
+1/2018: The Tectonics community vision document prepared for NSF, Challenges and Opportunities for Research in Tectonics (Huntington & Klepeis, with 65 community contributors, 2018) is now available in high and low resolution PDF, and in Chinese translation. doi: https://doi.org/10.6069/H52R3PQ5

 1/2018: Kate led discussion of the tectonics community vision document and opportunities to implement aspects of the vision at the Structural Geology & Tectonics Forum held at ASU in Tempe, AZ.